theobald-software/theobald-software.github.io/_includes/_content/en/bapis-and-function-modules/bapi-extraction-define.md

 ### Define Import, Export, Changings and Tables

-The “Xtract BAPI” window displays the parameters of the selected BAPI.
+In the main BAPI Component window all parameters of the selected BAPI are displayed.
-BAPI can have up to four parameter types: Imports, Exports, Changings and Tables.
+BAPIs can have up to four parameter types: Imports, Exports, Changings and Tables.

 {: .box-note }
 **Note:** You can use of nested parameters, e.g., tables in tables, structures in tables and structures in structures.<br>

-1. Add input parameters to send to SAP in **Import**, see [Import Parameters](./parameters#import-parameters). <br>
+1. Add input parameters to send to SAP in **Imports**, see [Import Parameters](./parameters#import-parameters). <br>
 You can enter scalar values (1) or structures (2).
 You can also use dynamic runtime parameters, see [Runtime Parameters](./edit-runtime-parameters).<br>
-Mandatory parameters are marked with a red *. <br>
+Parameters defined as mandatory in SAP (transaction SE37) are marked with a red *. <br>
 ![Define-Bapi-Data-Source](/img/content/XU-BAPI-Parameters.png){:class="img-responsive"}
-2. Define the output to receive from SAP in **Eport**, see [Export Parameters](./parameters#export-parameters). <br>
+2. Define the output to receive from SAP in **Eports**, see [Export Parameters](./parameters#export-parameters). <br>
 Select output by activating the checkbox next to the items.<br>
 ![BAPI export parameters](/img/content/Bapi-Exports-Edit.png){:class="img-responsive"}
 3. Optional: If available you can define input and output parameters in **Changings**, see [Changings Parameters](./parameters#changings-parameters).